Euclideon/vaultclient/docs/TranslationGuide.md

 - `settingsVisClassReservedLabels`: Label used for classifications #19 to #63
 - `settingsVisClassUserDefinable`: Title for expandable subheading containing classifications #64 to #255
 - `settingsVisClassUserDefined`: Default label used for unnamed classifications #64 to #255
-- `settingsVisClassRename`: Label for rename button beside each user definable classification
-- `settingsVisClassSet`: Label for button that appears beside a textbox when renaming a user definable classification, used to confirm the new name

 ### Convert Strings